 The current Ebola outbreak in DRC is now the worst in the country's history.
-As of January 27, there are 733 cases and 459 deaths.
+As of March 23, there are more than 1,000 cases and 600 deaths.

 Mercy Corps is responding at the epicenter of the outbreak in Beni, Butembo, Katwa, Komanda, Mandima, Musinene and Lubero, working on infection prevention and control in health facilities, schools and communities.
 We are also conducting health and hygiene education and communication campaign in health facilities, schools and other public spaces in collaboration with community organizations and leaders.

 While an Ebola vaccine has been created, it is not licensed yet, which coupled with restricted access in the conflict-affected province of North Kivu, limits its usage.

 The people of the Democratic Republic of Congo face one of the world's most urgent humanitarian crises, particularly in in the east.
 The deadly combination of conflict and disease has created many challenges in their everyday lives.

 Despite its vast human and natural resources, the country struggles with many challenges.
 A lack of infrastructure, stunted economy and weak governance cause serious hardship and inhibit development efforts.
 The two-decade long crisis in DRC has been highlighted as one of the most ignored and forgotten crises in the world.

 The ongoing conflicts in the Democratic Republic of Congo have displaced 4.5 million people within the country.
 Much of this displacement is happening in the northeastern area of the country, which faces frequent clashes between warring factions.
 Many civilians get caught in the crossfire, experiencing violence and threats.
 People trying to rebuild their lives deal with destroyed homes, an underdeveloped economy and poor public health.

 Demographic pressures, rapid urbanization, food insecurity and youth unemployment compound problems in DRC.
 According to the UN, 13.1 million people require urgent humanitarian assistance.